© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 College of St Mary Magdalene at Battlefield is a scheduled monument protected by Historic England under reference 1003717.
 View the official record →

-The College of St Mary Magdalene at Battlefield is a collegiate foundation established in the early fifteenth century on the site of the Battle of Shrewsbury, fought in 1403.
+College of St Mary Magdalene at Battlefield is a late medieval foundation established in the aftermath of the Battle of Shrewsbury in 1403.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003717.

 College of St Mary Magdalene at Battlefield is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003717.